Northwestern Cycleway: Link to SH20 / Waikaraka Cycleways

 In May 2011, the Board of Inquiry hearing the resource consent process for the Waterview Connection decided that NZTA was to set aside $8 million for the construction of an off-road surface cycleway between SH16 and the existing SH20 section in Hillsborough, as part of the tunneling project.
 This will create a connection between the Northwestern Cycleway and the SH20 and Waikaraka Cycleways.

 User growth

 A cyclist count study for the Auckland Regional Transport Authority found that at the Great North Road section of the cycleway, the average daily number of users in 2008 was 532, a gain of 59% compared to the year before.
 In 2010, this success trend continued, with an increase of 70% over the 2007 levels to over 600 cyclists.

-In part due to investment into new cycleway infrastructure (both path upgrades as well as cycleways linked to the Northwestern Cycleway, like the Grafton Gully Cycleway and the Nelson Street Cycleway), cycle numbers have in recent years (~2015–2016) started to increase at a faster rate, as shown by Auckland Transport automatic cycle counters.